Programme

 Objectives

-The course intends that all students have sufficient knowledge of basic calculus, especially on the analysis of elementary real functions in one variable and on the usage of finite and infinite sequences and series in computer science.
+The course aims to ensure that all students have a solid understanding of basic calculus, including the analysis of elementary real functions of one variable and the use of finite and infinite sequences and series in computer science.

 -